Millions of people watch the news or read the paper and think "I want to invest, but I'll never have the funds to take

 You can buy and sell iConsumer's stock on the stock market, but iConsumer hasn't done a tradtional IPO yet.
 That's why this is an amazing opportunity.
 It's early.
 The stock is hard to buy and sell.
 Figure on holding your stock for awhile, until iConsumer gets big enough to do a traditional IPO.
 That's the plan.

 Why are we publicly-traded then?
 To legally have 1,000,000 ordinary people as investors, and not just rich folks, we jumped through tremendous regulatory hoops (the 2012 JOBS Act).
 That made us "public".

 That has three major advantages for investors that you won't normally see in a startup:

 First, we have audited financial statements and twice yearly SEC reporting (1-K's and 1-SA's).
 Way cool.
 Second, our 47 page offering undergoes annual SEC regulatory review and has enormous detail and history.
 Third, when it's finally appropriate to do a tradtional IPO, the road is much shorter.

-58,000 members earning stock in our company by shopping at
+80,000 members earned stock in our company by shopping at

 Making money because the stores pay us every time they shop.